-Kinectrics Inc is a recognized expert in determining useful lives of asset as a leader in developing "state of the art" Asset Condition Assessment methodology that estimates condition of assets based on their End-of-Life criteria and successfully completed a number of large scale Asset Management projects.
-These projects involved condition assessments of both station and lines distribution assets and included performing risk assessments based on the findings and recommending future life cycle sustaining investments, both capital and maintenance in nature.
+Kinectrics Inc is a recognized expert in determining useful life of asset as a leader in developing "state of the art" Asset Condition Assessment methodology that estimates condition of assets based on their End-of-Life criteria and successfully completed a number of large scale Asset Management projects that involved ACA of both station and lines distribution assets, performing risk assessment based on the findings, and recommending future life cycle sustaining investments, both capital and maintenance in nature.

 Over the last year Kinectrics Inc completed a number of projects aimed at assisting Ontario's LDCs with the IFRS conversion.
 The projects involved developing LDC-specific assets groupings and componentization and for each asset grouping/component providing industry based useful life ranges.
-Kinectrics Inc has also provided information on typical industry time-based maintenance intervals and qualitative assessment of factors that may influence typical life within the range, such as operational practices, utilization, functional requirements, environmental impact etc. In addition, Kinectrics has acted as the Technical Due Diligence Consultant in many of the Ontario LDC mergers, in which depreciation assessments and valuation of assets were major tasks.
+Kinectrics Inc has also provided information on typical industry time-based maintenance intervals and qualitative assessment of external factors that may influence typical life within the range, such as operational practices, utilization, functional requirements, environmental impact etc. In addition, Kinectrics has acted as the Technical Due Diligence Consultant in many of the Ontario LDC mergers, in which depreciation assessments and valuation of assets were major tasks.